adrianosferreira/scootin/README.md

 ## Extra notes

 I've used basic authentication for all endpoints here and a single user is stored in the apikeys table: username is "mobile" and password is "oZq!63ydPHB0".

+I've written only a few unit tests for the Scooter module.